slotdawg/ts2020/eucframe/flow_secure_desktops/flow_secure_desktops.rst

 Takeaways
 +++++++++

+- Application policies can be used to protect virtual infrastructure like desktops, as well as traditional applications.
-- In this exercise you utilized Flow to block traffic between desktops to prevent the spread of malware.
+- In this exercise you utilized Flow to block traffic between desktops, a simple policy that can be implemented to prevent unneeded access between desktop VMs and assist with preventing the spread of malware on a network.
 - Monitor mode is used to visualize traffic to the defined application, but Apply mode enforces the policy.
-- Application policies can be used to protect desktops as well as traditional applications.